Enrolment

 • seeking evidence of prior academic achievement, including using an NZQA Record of Achievement, when each learner enrols, and

-• for level 3 qualifications, carrying out a National Certificate of Educational Achievement (NCEA) qualification check with NZQA to see each learner's full NCEA achievement and paid and unpaid credits.
+• for Level 3 qualifications, carrying out a National Certificate of Educational Achievement (NCEA) qualification check with NZQA to see each learner's full NCEA achievement and paid and unpaid credits.

 If you have any questions about the process, please contact the NZQA Qualifications Data and Data Analysis team on 0800 697 296.